Chicago White Sox: Culture

 Former U.S. President Barack Obama has been a fan of the White Sox since the 1980s.

-Here, he is seen in a White Sox jacket pitching to Albert Pujols before the 2009 MLB All-Star game.
+Former U.S. President Barack Obama is seen in a White Sox jacket pitching to Albert Pujols before the 2009 MLB All-Star game.

 Nicknames

 The White Sox were originally known as the White Stockings, a reference to the original name of the Chicago Cubs.
 To fit the name in headlines, local newspapers such as the Chicago Tribune abbreviated the name alternatively to Stox and Sox.
 Charles Comiskey would officially adopt the White Sox nickname in the club's first years, making them the first team to officially use the "Sox" name.
-The Chicago White Sox are most prominently nicknamed "the South Siders", based on their particular district within Chicago.
+The Chicago White Sox are most prominently nicknamed "the South Siders", their home stadium having always been located on Chicago's South Side, distinguishing them from their crosstown rivals the Cubs (whose longtime home stadium Wrigley Field is in the North Side neighborhood of Lake View).
 Other nicknames include the synonymous "Pale Hose"; "the ChiSox", a combination of "Chicago" and "Sox", used mostly by the national media to differentiate them between the Boston Red Sox (BoSox); and "the Good Guys", a reference to the team's one-time motto "Good guys wear black", coined by broadcaster Ken Harrelson.
 Most fans and Chicago media refer to the team as simply "the Sox".
 The Spanish language media sometimes refer to the team as Medias Blancas for "White Socks".

 Several individual White Sox teams have received nicknames over the years: